skillz-blockchain/baas_docs/docs/GlobalUnderstanding.md

 The _Node_ is running in a Docker container, so you will need this dependency on your machine in order to be able to run it.

-## Supported protocol
+## Supported protocols

-Currently we support these protocol:
+We currently support these protocols:
 - Ethereum private (geth)
 - Ethereum public (geth)